-- Stakeholders' confidence in the bank is fundamental - As a bank, Landshypotek has been required to . meet strict legal requirements regarding governance matters including anti-corruption, anti-money laundering and handling conflicts of interest. - Governance-related topics are dealt with across a ٠ broad number of policies, guidelines and instructions including those listed in the column to the right. - Liquidity reserve comprises interest-bearing ٠ securities and excludes investments in direct operations in fossil-based energy production, nuclear power, research or development of weapons, potentially environmentally harmful extraction of resources (for example, rare earths or fossil fuel), gambling or tobacco. - Sustainability reporting in line with CSRD/ESRS ٠ from financial year 2025 onwards.
+- Stakeholders' confidence in the bank is fundamental - As a bank, Landshypotek has been required to meet strict legal requirements regarding governance matters including anti-corruption, anti-money laundering and handling conflicts of interest. - Governance-related topics are dealt with across a broad number of policies, guidelines and instructions including those listed in the column to the right. - Liquidity reserve comprises interest-bearing securities and excludes investments in direct operations in fossil-based energy production, nuclear power, research or development of weapons, potentially environmentally harmful extraction of resources (for example, rare earths or fossil fuel), gambling or tobacco. - Sustainability reporting in a manner inspired by the CSRD/ESRS for the financial year 2025 and onwards.

+Owner Directive Board Landshypotek Ekonomisk Förening

+Policies Board Landshypotek Bank

+Guidelines

-Owner Directive Board Landshypotek Ekonomisk Förening Policies Board Landshypotek Bank Guidelines CEO Instructions Compliance Management Group including Sustainability Officer CISO
+Instructions Compliance Management Group including Sustainability Officer CISO

+Human Reso ources